64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Promoted to Playable: Daisy has been present in the series since Melee but only in the form of trophies, and as an alternate colour option for Peach.
 As of now, she's branched out into her own playable character.

-- Tomboy and Girly Girl: A bit more of an Informed Attribute compared to how she is normally, since she'll be using all of Peach's moves and abilities here, but character-wise, she's the Tomboy to Peach's Girly Girl it especially shows in her animations, expressions and taunts.
+- Tomboy and Girly Girl: A bit more of an Informed Attribute compared to how she is normally, since she's using all of Peach's moves and abilities here, but character-wise, she's the Tomboy to Peach's Girly Girl it especially shows in her animations, expressions and taunts.

 - Tomboy Princess: All these tomboy tropes didn't clue you in?